trifectatechfoundation/trifectatech-website/content/initiatives/workplans/codegen.md

 ### Milestone 2: Identify performance bottlenecks

-- Research the performance challenges in key projects (e.g. Servo, RfL, serde, NVMe driver, c2rust, rav1d, ripgrep)
+- Research the performance challenges in key projects (e.g. Servo, Rust for Linux, serde, NVMe driver, rav1d, ripgrep)
-- Talk to expert rust project members to document direction and bottlenecks of improving the backend
+- Talk to the maintainers of these key project to pinpoint bottlenecks, and to rust team members to find and help document improvements to the backend
 - Use c2rust to find small code samples where clang generates better assembly than rustc for (effectively) equivalent input
 - Document current cases where rustc generates suboptimal code, or fix the issues, if these are straightforward

-Timeline: Jan 2025 - Mar 2025
+Timeline: Mar 2025 - May 2025
 Effort: 6 person-weeks
 Status: *pending funding*